Biden raises possibility of direct U.S.-Iran talks

 With Iran holding its own presidential elections in June, hopes of progress before then are limited.

 The United States and its allies, however, do not have an indefinite amount of time to negotiate.
-Notwithstanding the current stalemate, Iran's nuclear program is advancing and international consensus on sanctions may be hard to maintain.
+Notwithstanding the current stalemate, Iran's nuclear programme is advancing and an international consensus on sanctions may be hard to maintain.

 Speaking at the Munich conference, German Foreign Minister Guido Westerwelle said that "2013 is the decisive year on Iran, especially for political reasons.